albar965/littlenavmap-manual/en/MENUS.md

 ##### Export Flight Plan as IXEG FPL {#export-flight-plan-as-fpl}

-Exports the current flight plan as a FPL file usable by the IXEG Boeing 737 classic.
+Exports the current flight plan as an FPL file usable by the IXEG Boeing 737 classic.

 SIDs, STARs or approach procedures are not exported.